milesstoetzner/stoetzms-can2x/README.md

 > This project is a research prototype and should not be used in production.

-`can2x` is a simple utility for connecting a CAN bus unidirectional with another CAN bus over the network using common web protocols, such as HTTP, MQTT, Socket.IO, and WebSockets.
+`can2x` is a simple utility for connecting a CAN bus bidirectional with another CAN bus over the network using common web protocols, such as HTTP, MQTT, Socket.IO, and WebSockets.

 ## Overview